The Scott Memorial, which is also known as the Lighthouse and the Clock Tower, was built in 1914 and 1915.

 A picturesque ceremony was witnessed at Roath Park Lake, Cardiff, on Monday when Mr F. C. Bowring formally handed over to the City the clock-tower, at the promenade end of the lake, erected to the memory of the late Capt.
 R. F. Scott, C.V.O., D.S.O.,R.N. and his faithful companions Capt.
 Oates, Lieut.
 Bowers, Dr. E.A.
 Wilson, and Petty Officer Evans, who sailed in the Terra Nova from Cardiff on June 15th 1910, to the South Pole."

 The clock faces are believed to be original.
 The original clock mechanism was wound from the third level landing.
-The clock needed to be wound weekly, usually by Cliff Lloyd who worked at the boat stage.
+The clock needed to be wound weekly, usually by Cliff Lloyd who worked at the boat stage in the 1980s /1990s.
 The winder was a handle that was placed on a square shaft which when turned raised the weights that ran down the centre of the clock tower enclosed in a wooden tube.
 Winding the clock was time consuming.
 From the third level there was very awkward and tight access to the outer veranda of the clock tower through a set of small double doors which were approximately 2 foot 6 inches wide and 2 feet high.

 In the late 1970s a new movement for the clock was required, partly financed by a contribution from the Lord Pontypridd bequest fund totalling £4,534.
 The work included installation of an electricity cable from the promenade and flood lighting of the clock faces.